-In fact, in the USA, there is a lack of statistical data related to low speed or minor injury crash data on rear-ended vehicles.
-What is a low-speed accident, anyways?
+There is a lack of statistical data related to low speed or minor injury crash data on rear-ended vehicles in the USA.
+What is a low-speed accident, anyway?

 At a delta-V, or speed change, less than or equal to 15 kilometers per hour.

-While we await this data, we will continue to try and help your doctor, the jury, and courts to prove the potential ‘whiplash’ injury risks in these minor crashes.
+While we await this data, we will continue to help your doctor, the jury, and courts prove the potential ‘whiplash’ injury risks in these minor crashes.

 First off, we treat you like a friend, not just a file.
-Ehline Law Firm's ability to work with victims of accidents makes it one of the most respected injury firms.
+Ehline Law Firm’s ability to work with Los Angeles personal injury accident victims of accidents makes it one of the most respected injury firms.
 Our team of skilled attorneys specializes in whiplash injuries.
 So we can help with discovering the methods of recovery, both medical and financial.